PixelStoriesEngine/pixel-stories-docs/src/content/docs/overview.md

 ---
-title: Getting Started
+title: Overview
-description: Getting started with Pixel Stories
+description: What is Pixel Stories?
 ---

 Pixel Stories is a no-code game engine designed specifically for story-driven adventures games.
 Our game engine can be launched in any modern web browser.
 The engine is free and in early access alpha.
 You can jump right into the engine <a href="https://app.pixelstories.io" target="_blank">here</a>!